mitodl/micromasters/grades/README.md

     cat >> <temporary file location>`

   3. Paste in the csv data and close the file with `ctrl+d`

+  3. Compare the md5 checksum on the heroku dyno with the one from your local copy

+    md5sum <temporary file location>`

   4. Run the management command